Cost Benefit Analysis Example and Calculation Steps (CBA Example)

-Now we will calculate amount of money to be spent and the amount of money to be earned from each project.
+In this cost benefit analysis example, we will calculate the amount of money to be spent and the amount of money to be earned from each project to address economic efficiency.

 Costs and Benefits Comparison

-In this cost benefit analysis example there are too much parameters effecting the board’s decision.
+In this simple cost benefit analysis example, there are too many parameters affecting the board’s decision.
 Financing costs per year, units for sale, units for rent, total units to be constructed are some of them that make decision making difficult.

-Above table summarizes benefits, costs and profits of each project.
-Although the incomes of Project 1 is more than Project 2, the costs of Project 2 is less than the costs of Project 1.
+The above table summarizes the benefits, costs, and profits of each project.
+Although the income of Project 1 is more than Project 2, the costs of Project 2 are less than the costs of Project 1.